 When you are satisfied with the dataset that you have created, you can start the process to create your dataset by clicking the Next: Review Dataset button on the bottom-right.

-Once you have clicked on create dataset, you are returned to your dashboard and the dataset you just defined displays with the status of “queued".
-TDM Studio processes 100,000 of documents an hour.
+Once you have created you dataset, you are returned to your dashboard and the dataset you just defined displays with the status of In-Progress.
+TDM Studio processes 100,000-200,000 documents an hour.

 You can estimate the processing time based on the number of documents in your dataset.
-The status will be updated to complete when it is finished processing.
+The status will be updated to Ready for Jupyter when it is finished processing.